ArdenButterfield/ArdenButterfield/README.md

-Junior software engineer with an interest in audio effects and glitch art.
+striving to make audio software that is playful and surprising.

+sometimes i break mp3s.